pbs-assess/TTTworkshop/README.md

 # TTTworkshop
 TESA workshop on tools for transparent, traceable and transferable assessments

+The Proceedings for the workshop were written using the techniques covered in the workshop, and were published in the month after the workshop as a Canadian Technical Report of Fisheries and Aquatic Sciences [available here](http://waves-vagues.dfo-mpo.gc.ca/Library/40750152.pdf).

+Example code plus the writing of the Proceedings document are available in this repository.
+The repository for the introduction to git and GitHub is [available here](https://github.com/pbs-assess/git-course).

 ## Logistics

 **When:** Tuesday 27th to Friday 30th November 2018 (note that these dates changed from the original announcement a while back).